whatvn/whatvn.github.io/writing/_posts/2024-09-16-LLMs-Experiments.md

 #### 5.1 How to use RAG
 To build a RAG application, basically we will implement 2 steps:
 - Embedding our latest data into a vector database.
 In our example, we tokenize our available services and store tokenized data into a database, which later we can search using that database.
-If you are new into this, this basically building simple search based on semantic instead of regular expression, text similarity, etc. Please take a look at my old blog to have some first knowledge about this topic: A better search
+If you are new into this, this basically building simple search based on semantic instead of regular expression, text similarity, etc.
 - When building prompt, instead of bundling all data into it, we 1) tokenize user spending history 2) perform a search into vector database to get result 3) use that result as context in prompt query.

 #### 5.2 Re-work our POC